This article may contain links from our affiliate partners. Please read how we make money!

-If you need more information on crockpot sizes, we have created a detailed guide on Different Slow Cooker Sizes.
-Also for more chicken recipes make sure to check out these 50 Healthy Chicken Meal Prep Ideas.
+If you need more information on slow cooker sizes, I have created a detailed guide on Different Slow Cooker Sizes.
+Also for more chicken teriyaki and slow cooker recipes make sure to check out these 50 Healthy Chicken Meal Prep Ideas.

 Slow Cooker Teriyaki Chicken Recipe: Step by Step

 1) Measure all of the ingredients and place them to the side.

 2) Mix together garlic, soy sauce, sesame oil, honey, and chicken stock in a mixing bowl.

-3) Place the chicken thighs into the crockpot.
+3) Place the chicken thighs into the slow cooker.

-4) Pour over the teriyaki stock, place a lid on the crockpot and cook on high for 2 to 2 1/2 hours or low for 4 to 6 hours.
+4) Pour over the teriyaki chicken stock, place a lid on the slow cooker and cook on high for 2 to 2 1/2 hours or low for 4 to 6 hours.

 5) Carefully place the chicken onto a plate.

 6) Sieve the teriyaki stock into a large pot and reduce for 5 to 10 minutes, until the stock starts to thicken and becomes a sauce.

-7) Once the sauce has thickened, add the chicken thighs and continue to reduce until the teriyaki sauce becomes a glaze.
+7) Once the teriyaki chicken sauce has thickened, add the chicken thighs and continue to reduce until the teriyaki sauce becomes a glaze.

 8) Reduce the heat to low and keep turning the chicken thighs into they start to glaze.
-Once the teriyaki sauce is sticky, and the chicken is glazed, turn off the heat and serve.
+Once the teriyaki sauce is sticky, and the chicken is glazed, turn off the heat and serve with some sesame seeds.

 Slow Cooker Recipes You May Like